hsldymq/generator-go/README.md

 func DistinctDemo() {
     input := []int{1, 2, 3, 3, 2, 1}
-    // this will print 1 2 3
+    // This will print 1 2 3
     for each := range goiter.Distinct(goiter.SliceElems(input)) {
         fmt.Printf("%d ", each)
     }